Escaping a Polygon

 \subsection{Margin of Victory}

 Another challenge with applying the discretization tool is that, while Theorem~\ref{discrete -> continuous} relates discrete winning strategies to continuous winning strategies, it does so only for $G_\epsilon$ for some $\epsilon > 0$.
 But we want an algorithm to compute the critical speed ratio for~$G$, not some $G_\epsilon$.
-To resolve this discrepancy, we develop a tool for trading off the pursuer winning distance $\epsilon$ with the speed ratio. \later{First we need a simpler lemma:
+To resolve this discrepancy, we develop a tool for trading off the pursuer winning distance $\epsilon$ with the speed ratio.